-The Headmaster is Laura Pyper.
+The Headmaster is Lisa Brady.
 She reports to the Great Hearts Executive Director's office and is responsible for overseeing the day-to-day operations of the school.
 She directly oversees the implementation of the ACA's curriculum and has sole authority to manage all teachers and staff at the ACA.

-The Assistant Headmaster is Lisa Brady.
+The Assistant Headmaster is Kristen Scott.
 She oversees areas relating to the curriculum, teacher support and supports discipline and daily operations.
+She will also serve as the 504 Coordinator.

-The Dean of Students oversees school-wide discipline, the scheduling of teacher and aide duties, and the implementation Love and Logic Discipline.
+The Dean of Students is Iliana De Cossio.
+She oversees school-wide discipline, the scheduling of teacher and aide duties, and the implementation Love and Logic Discipline.